cozycodegh/cordova-plugin-inapppurchases/docs/restorePurchases.md

 purchases[i]["productId"]       // string: the product id
 purchases[i]["purchaseTime"]    // int: timestamp of purchase
-purchases[i]["purchaseId"]      // string: id assigned by the app store when it was bought, called the Google order ID or Appstore transaction id purchase["purchaseToken"]   // string: Android only, token value for completed purchases, use to handle subscriptions purchases[i]["quantity"]        // int: number of purchased consumables, for non-consumables and subscriptions always returns 1 purchases[i]["verified"]        // boolean: receipt signature was verified (stops modded or pirated versions of an app from enabling fake purchases - may error instead when tampered, optional, is done for Android locally) purchases[i]["pending"]         // boolean: Android only, purchase is pending (not paid for yet), wait for user to complete cash payment, then run inAppPurchases.completePurchase(productId) to complete (acknowledge and consume) the purchase
+purchases[i]["purchaseId"]      // string: id assigned by the app store when it was bought, called the Google order ID or Appstore transaction id purchases[i]["purchaseToken"]   // string: Android only, token value for completed purchases, use to handle subscriptions purchases[i]["quantity"]        // int: number of purchased consumables, for non-consumables and subscriptions always returns 1 purchases[i]["verified"]        // boolean: receipt signature was verified (stops modded or pirated versions of an app from enabling fake purchases - may error instead when tampered, optional, is done for Android locally) purchases[i]["pending"]         // boolean: Android only, purchase is pending (not paid for yet), wait for user to complete cash payment, then run inAppPurchases.completePurchase(productId) to complete (acknowledge and consume) the purchase